obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 ##### Is my data synchronized in the background?

 No, files are only synchronized when Obsidian is running, and with the vault open, and there is an internet connection.

-##### How does Obsidian Sync deal with conflicting changes?

-A conflict is when a file is changed in two places, between syncs, and Sync needs to decide what to do with the two sets of changes.

-For example:
-- you edit a file on a mobile device without an internet connection.
-- then you make different edits to the same file on a desktop machine, and those changes get uploaded by Obsidian Sync
-- later you return to the vault on the mobile device and have an internet connection
-- now Obsidian downloads changes and finds this file has been changed in different places, and has to resolve the conflicts.

-When Sync downloads a new version of a file, and finds that there are conflicts, the changes are merged with Google's diff-match-patch algorithm.

-This normally works well, although sometimes it does sometime just add one version of the file to the other.

-Note that unless you search the sync log for `Merging conflicted file`, there is no visible notification if a conflict has happened, and how it was resolved

 ##### How long is my data kept after my subscription expires?